sfbennett/sfbennett/README.md

 🌱 I’m currently learning Python, Django and React Native.

 #### 🏳️‍🌈 About Me:
-`Associate Software Engineer` who completed the TechNative Full-Stack Development bootcamp.
+Currently working as an `Associate Software Engineer`.
+Previously, I completed the 16-week TechNative Full-Stack Development bootcamp.

 As a queer developer, I'm invested in diversity and inclusivity within tech 🏳️‍🌈🏳️‍⚧️